 - Determine the most common industries and occupations in a suburb, region or state in Australia

 - Compare and contrast Australian and State Labour Market statistics on a wide range of topics

 - Identify the minimum qualifications and average weekly remuneration (pay) scales for occupations in a particular suburb, region, state or territory

 and so much more; dependent on the information available at the time and the individual site(s) you access to source and analyse your labour market information.

-THIS IS INTERESTING KATHERINE, BUT WHY IS LABOUR MARKET ANALYSIS SO IMPORTANT IN MY JOB SEARCH PROCESS?
+WHY IS LABOUR MARKET ANALYSIS SO IMPORTANT?

 Simply put the process will provide you with a solid baseline to identify, compare opportunities based on facts not wishful thinking, conjecture or biased influence.

 In addition to the above, an effective labour market analysis will also help you determine a wide range of career, education and employment factors including (but not limited to):

 - Am I in the right suburb, region or state to maximise employment opportunities in my preferred or desired industry(ies); if not should I relocate to another area or consider other in-demand careers within my current area

 - What is the areas employment mix compared to other areas; explaining why there maybe fewer permanent roles but more part-time opportunities available or vice a versa